 Just because you have a sleeping garden, your fluttering friends are still active.
 Winter is a good time to feed birds and bring them closer to the house for observation.
 The book Birds of Wisconsin Field Guide by Stan Tekiela will help you identify your new friends.
 Then when the days start getting longer and warmer, you can keep track of when the migrating birds begin returning from their winter vacations.
 Birdscaping in the Midwest by Mariette Nowak is a great resource to help you build a bird habitat in your yard.

 Speaking of books, start a Winter Garden Book Club with your friends who also like to garden.
 Some of my favorites:

 Forget New Year’s Resolutions, start planning now what you want to accomplish when spring arrives.
 Maybe you want to grow your own fruit trees and shrubs?
 These plants tend to sell out quickly in spring, so it is a good idea to pre-order them.
-Certain apple varieties like Haralson Apple, Honeycrisp Apple, Ida Red, and McIntosh Apple are best for winter storage.
+Certain apple varieties like Jonathan Apple and Honeycrisp Apple are great for winter storage.